Flag of Lombardy

 The flag of Lombardy is one of the official symbols of the region of Lombardy, Italy.
 The current flag was officially adopted on 4 February 2019, although it has been used de facto since 12 June 1975.

 Symbolism

 The flag is a field of green, representing the Po Valley, with the Rosa Camuna (a symbol of the region derived from a prehistoric drawing made by the ancient Camuni) in white in the centre, representing the light.

 History

-The modern version of the Rosa Camuna was designed by Bruno Munari, Bob Noorda, Roberto Sambonet and Pino Tovaglia in 1975, and became the regional coat of arms on 12 June 1975.
+The modern version of the Rosa Camuna was designed by Bruno Munari, Bob Noorda, Roberto Sambonet and Pino Tovaglia in 1975, and became the regional emblem on 12 June 1975.
 After that, a 2:3 version of the Rosa Camuna was used like a provisional flag.